Halfway Houses in Asheville, NC

 Services provided:

-• Long-term rehab, residential addiction treatment and 30 day rehab
+• Short term rehab, residential long term treatment and long-term rehab

 • Halfway house